 Weather: again just over 90 degrees, no rain, few clouds beyond the massive, towering clouds that I saw on the way back from the NOC.
 They were just teasing.
 Still humid.
-The weekend forecast shows a drop of 10 degrees for the high, so we may actually be moving toward fall – but not too . . . → Read More: Garden and ranch journal, Sep 28, 2011
+The weekend forecast shows a drop of 10 degrees for the high, so we may actually be moving toward fall – but not too much, please, since I have tomatoes and peppers out there still.

 Weather: 90-ish and brilliant blue skies after the fog burned away.
 No rain today.